-Armored catfish (Pterygoplichthys disjunctivus) - Armored catfish have been seen in large numbers in Wekiwa Springs.
-These fish feed on algae attached to rocks, logs, vegetation, and even manatees which are clearly agitated by them.
+(Hoplosternum littorale) - Armored catfish have been seen in large numbers in Wekiwa Springs, and brown hopolo were confirmed present in Rock Springs Run in 2005.
+Armored catfish feed on algae attached to rocks, logs, vegetation, and even manatees.
+Manatees are clearly agitated by these fish.
 Armored catfish excreta is likely contributing to increased nutrient levels that may further exacerbate algal blooms and weed infestations.
 State park staff observations indicate that these fish are increasing erosion of shorelines by burrowing to create spawning cavities.
 Since 2003, state biologists and volunteers have removed many armored catfish from the Wekiwa Springs area.
 This removal is conducted during most of the year and as often as weekly during winter cold spells when the fish tend to concentrate near the spring.

-Brown hopolo (Hoplosternum littorale) - Brown hopolo were confirmed in Rock Springs Run in 2005.
-These exotic fish typically thrive in weedy areas with low oxygen levels.
-Currently, the brown hopolo is not being targeted for control because further research is needed to assess the impact of this fish on the Wekiva River System.
+The brown hopolo (Hoplosternum littorale), another exotic fish species, has been found in Rock Springs Run in recent years.
+This fish typically thrives in weedy areas with low oxygen levels.
+Currently, the brown hopolo is not being targeted for control because further research is needed to assess the effects of this fish on the Wekiva River System.

-Channeled apple snail (Pomacea canaliculata) - The channeled apple snail is an invasive exotic snail from South America that is found in Lake Brantley, near the Wekiva River.
-Although a great potential exists for invasion, this species has not yet been observed in the
+Channeled apple snail (Pomacea

-Wekiva River System.
+canaliculata) - The channeled apple snail is an invasive exotic snail from South America that is found in Lake Brantley, near the Wekiva River.
+Although a great potential exists for invasion, this species has not yet been observed in the Wekiva River System.
 The channeled apple snail is much larger than the native apple snail that limpkins depend upon for food.
 This species has been known to feed on eelgrass and other native aquatic vegetation.
 The impacts from these snails on native apple snails and native plants, invertebrates, and fishes are unknown and difficult to predict.
 It is known that channeled apple snails feed on eelgrass and are serious pests in a number of countries.
 Limpkins are known to feed on channeled apple snails in other aquatic systems.

 Habitat Fragmentation.
 Habitat fragmentation is the result of large blocks of contiguous landscape being broken into smaller patches, often separated by roads and subdivisions.
-Although much of the Wekiva basin is in public conservation, it is not all contiguous.
-Critical corridors for wildlife movement contain unprotected parcels in private ownership, leaving them vulnerable to fragmentation.
+Although much of the Wekiva River basin is conserved in contiguous pieces of public lands, some areas are fragmented by development or roads (not contiguous).
+In addition, some critical wildlife movement corridors in the basin are still unprotected and in private ownership, leaving them vulnerable to fragmentation.
 Roads and development contribute to habitat fragmentation that particularly affects wide-ranging mammals like the Florida black bear.
-Birds can also be affected by fragmentation if patches of required habitat are not located within sufficient proximity to each other to allow population dispersion.
+Birds can also be affected by habitat fragmentation if patches of required habitat are not located within sufficient proximity to each other to allow for population dispersion.